materye/poormanswiki/README.md

 * Run the  *wiki-update.sh*
 * Open *index.html* in your browser

-## Setting up Poor man's Wiki on Linux
+## Setting up Poor man's Wiki on Windows

 * Download the Repo
 * Run the  *wiki-update.ps1*